hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Challenge.md

 ```
 ## action_endTurn

-To allow the other player to have a turn, the player's cards to be able to attack, mana to recharge and extra mana gems earned a player needs to end their turn.
+To allow the other player to have a turn, the player's cards to be able to attack, mana to recharge, and extra mana gems earned, a player needs to end their turn.

-This also is a challenge event because it needs to make a reference to the event, so make sure you edit the challenge event cloud code.
+This also is a challenge event because it needs to make a reference to the event, so make sure you edit the challenge event Cloud Code.

 ```
   //Load challenge